layonthehorn/recording_defaults/README.md

 The python script allows you to with a keyboard shortcut redirect wine applications to a audio sink.

-the drop in config files for pipewire allow quick setup of a game sink and a voice chat sink. also has setup for dac audio clock rates.
+The drop in config files for pipewire allow quick setup of a game sink and a voice chat sink.

 ## Requirements
 This script needs both python and pipewire.
 The pulse audio pipewire packages are also required.